K-Kit/gatsby-theme-shopify-redux/gatsby-theme-shopify-redux/README.md

 # Gatsby Theme Shopify Redux (wip)

-This is not ready for use in production.
+### This project is currently in alpha
+things may change, many features unimplemented however basic cart functionality and page gen is up and running.

 probably a lot of optimizing to do in package.json (esp peer deps)

+##### More docs coming soon...

 ## Why this theme
 - simple & predictable state management with redux